 Hot Cross Buns recipe makes the softest, lightly sweetened buns that will be perfect for your Easter table.
 Use your favorite dried fruits to make this recipe a family favorite.

-- 1/2 cup whole milk, warm, not hot
+- 1/2 cup whole milk, warm (110F°)

-- 1/2 tbsp sugar
+- 1/2 tbsp granulated sugar

-- 1/3 cup granulated sugar
+- 1/2 cup granulated sugar

 - 1/4 tsp salt

-- 1 tbsp zest of orange
+- 1 tbsp orange zest

-Add on's – Rum Soaked Dried Fruits
+Add in's – Rum Soaked Dried Fruits